ihmeuw/vivarium_research/docs/source/researcher_resources.rst

 data.
 The data artifact is an important notion, you can think of it as all of the data needed to run a simulation, packaged into one file.
 This package contains useful functions for pulling raw GBD data as well as generating data as it is used in a simulation, which are vitally important for vetting.
+There is a helpful tutorial here for pulling data using these functions, too.

 - `Repository <https://github.com/ihmeuw/vivarium_inputs>`_
 - `Documentation <https://vivarium.readthedocs.io/projects/vivarium-inputs/en/latest/>`_